Solano Town Center: History

 Solano Town Center opened in 1981 as Solano Mall with original anchors The Emporium, JCPenney and Sears.

 Westfield America, Inc., a precursor to the Westfield Group, acquired the shopping center in 1998 and renamed it Westfield Shoppingtown Solano, dropping the "Shoppingtown" name in June 2005.
 In April 2012, The Westfield Group sold the establishment to Starwood Capital Group.
 In November 2012, the name changed again to Solano Town Center.

 Mervyn's was the mall's fifth anchor store until they went out of business in 2008.
 Forever 21 moved into the upper level of the former Mervyn's in 2010.
 Sports Authority moved into the lower level of the former Mervyn's in 2011, which closed when that chain went out of business in 2016.
 The space has since been taken by Dick's Sporting Goods in 2017.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Solano Town Center, into Seritage Growth Properties.
 Sears closed its location in July 2018.
 In early 2020, Dave & Buster's was slated to open a brand-new restaurant in a portion of the former Sears space, but construction was delayed due to the COVID-19 pandemic.
 The restaurant finally opened in 2021.

-Anchors

-Its anchor stores are JCPenney, Macy’s, Best Buy and Dick's Sporting Goods.
-There is also an Edwards Cinemas IMAX multiplex located above the Best Buy anchor.